Chinatown, Denver: Migration to Denver

 By 1880, there were 238 Chinese residents.
 Of those, 225 were men, most of whom did laundry or worked as cooks.
 Some of the 13 women were prostitutes.
 A Chinese consul visiting Denver estimated that it was more likely a total of 450 Chinese immigrants.
 At its peak, there were 980 people in 1890 or around 1,400 Chinese immigrants in Denver, which made it the largest enclave of Chinese people in the Rocky Mountains.
 Most of them lived in decrepit buildings in Chinatown.
 They had unique cultural rituals, like fireworks during the Chinese New Year and long funeral processions through the streets of Denver.

-According to William Wei, history professor at the University of Colorado Boulder, "The American West is a vast territory and always suffered from an insufficient number of people to build it up.
+According to William Wei, a history professor at the University of Colorado Boulder, "The American West is a vast territory and always suffered from an insufficient number of people to build it up.
 The Chinese were great workers, reliable and industrious."
-They took on jobs that others would not do, like working placer mines, where they searched for traces of gold from abandoned mines, or in Denver doing laundry.
+They took on jobs that others would not do, like working placer mines searching for traces of gold from abandoned mines, or in Denver doing laundry.
 Laundry was considered women's work, but there were few women in Colorado at that time.
-Unlike other Colorado residents, most Chinese immigrants intended to save their earnings and retire back in China.
+Unlike other Colorado residents, most Chinese immigrants intended to save their earnings and retire back to China.
 The average stay in Colorado was six years.

 Located in a busy section of Denver, the Chinese had profitable businesses, like laundromats, or jobs in the service industry.
 The location, though, "also made them a visible minority in a racially charged society" during a period of anti-Chinese sentiment in the Western United States.

 Racial discrimination and anti-Chinese riot of 1880

 European Americans were suspicious of the Chinese culture beginning in the 1870s.
 Newspaper articles suggested that the Chinese, descendants of the Mongol Empire, wanted to take over the United States.
 Chinatown became a scapegoat for vices attributed to the Chinese, but were not found to occur to a greater degree than by whites.
 The concerns were about opium dens, prostitution, and gambling.
 There was also concern that the Chinese were taking jobs for European Americans; they worked cheaper than any other people.
 Anti-Chinese sentiment was fueled by Denis Kearney, an Irish-American who stated that Chinese people should be removed from the continent and called for a ban on any Chinese from coming to United States and its territories.
 During the 1860s and 1870s, race riots occurred throughout the West; the largest were the Los Angeles massacre of 1871 and San Francisco riot of 1877.
-Within Colorado, "Chinese must go" was the sentiment amongst attacked on Chinese people in Leadville, Nederland, and other communities.
+Within Colorado, "Chinese must go" was the sentiment amongst the rioters against Chinese people in Leadville, Nederland, and other communities.
 In addition, Chinese people were denied economic opportunities and civil rights.